sphinx-doc/sphinx/doc/invocation.rst

 .. option:: --use-make-mode, --no-use-make-mode

    Makefile/make.bat uses (or not use) make-mode.
-Default is not use.
+Default is use.

+   .. versionchanged:: 1.5
+      make-mode is default.

 .. option:: --makefile, --no-makefile